"Bones of Steel"Yoga Course for Bones

 The goal is to teach you life skills as well as ways to ADAPT your yoga practice, to get more from the practice to help you strengthen the bones ( & muscles).

 If you already have Osteoporosis, then you will also learn ways to protect yourself when practicing yoga to help prevent fracture risk.
 This can include following simple rules such as avoid flexing the spine forward.

-This Yoga Course is pesented by James – physiotherapist, senior yoga teacher, & yoga therapist.
+This Yoga CLasses are pesented by James – physiotherapist, senior yoga teacher, & yoga therapist.
 Assisted by Radhika – senior yoga teacher & yoga therapist.

 1 Improving Posture: learning the essential neutral spine posture, and how to prevent “Hunched Back” posture